Contact Us for a Free Consultation (213) 542-0979

 According to the jury instructions for vehicular manslaughter, CALCRIM 593, what do prosecutors have to prove to find someone guilty?
 Penal Code Section 192(c)(2) controls this crime.

 However, you have to look at the Cal Crim Jury Instructions.
-Those are used in California and Los Angeles, and other counties surrounding LA.
+Those are used in California, Los Angeles, and other counties surrounding LA.
 To prove if a defendant is guilty of vehicular manslaughter with ordinary negligence, the People must prove:

 • that while driving a car, the defendant committed some misdemeanor or infraction that was unlawful and was committed with ordinary negligence;